cloudmesh-community/book/chapters/pi/setup-ultimate.md

 ## Setting up a Small Cluster by Hand

+:o: JPB Reviewed to here :o:

 :o: This explains how to set up a small cluster by hand discussing how to burn multiple cards.
-It uses the method of booting the pi and using a monitor to set up each of them. starting with passwd
+It uses the method of booting the pi and using a monitor to set up each of them.
+Starting with passwd.

-The process described above can be replicated fairly easily for a small number of PIs.
+The process described above can be replicated fairly easily for a small number of Pis.
 Just make sure you have a different hostname for each Pi.
 More complex setups are discussed next while for example using static IP addresses.